 I was impressed with Explorason.
 He loved German food.
 He is really developing a much broader palate now and this really helps with travel.
 To try new foods in the country of their origin is all part of world-schooling to.

-There is so so much to see around town.
+There is so so much to see around the city of Munich.
 Just the old architecture itself is worth wandering around for.
-This is just walking.
+This is just us walking.
 No bus or tram can take you here – you need good comfortable shoes.

 And don’t forget to look up!